GuillaumeLoslier/GuillaumeLoslier.github.io/_posts/2021-10-10-walking-upright.md

 tags:  [anatomy, evolution]
 ---

 What makes us bipedal?
+Walking upright has really changed us as a species and is a defining feature of humans.
 A comparison between ape and human anatomy based on De Silva's book : <i>First Steps</i>.

 <table class="table-latitude">
 <thead>